Spatial birth-death swap chains: Perfect simulation by dominated CFTP

 The ``from the past'' part of CFTP works as follows.
-Suppose that $L_N(0) \not = U_N(0)$.
+Suppose $L_N(0) \not= U_N(0)$.
 Then increase the value of $N$ and try again.
 Let $N' > N$.
-The first $N$ events for the dominating process have already been generated, these same events must be used in subsequent evaluations of the bounding process.
+The first $N$ events for the dominating process (looking backward in time from time 0) have already been generated, these same events must be used in subsequent evaluations of the bounding process.
 Therefore, only $N' - N$ additional events need to be generated.
 Once these events have been generated, run $L_{N'}$ and $U_{N'}$ forward until $L_{N'}(0)$ and $U_{N'}(0)$ can be compared.